MuddySpud/MuddySpud.github.io/docs/DocumentationHell.md

 *   **Maps (.tsmap files):** These are the core building blocks — self-contained documentation modules (JSON files) that can be nested and composed, just like classes.
 Each Map can encapsulate anything from a simple procedure to an entire troubleshooting tutorial.
 *   **Variables:** Define reusable text snippets for product names, error messages, or URLs.
 Change the variable in one place, and that change propagates everywhere it’s referenced, eliminating an entire class of errors.
 *   **Inheritance & Composition:** Build sophisticated guides from simple, reusable blocks.
 A change to a base “Map” automatically propagates to all guides that use it.
-*   **Compile to Docs:** The system assembles these components on-the-fly into clean, standard Markdown, ready for GitHub Pages.
+*   **Compile to Docs:** The system assembles these components on-the-fly into clean, standard Markdown (a process akin to compiling code), ready for GitHub Pages.
 The result?
 You **maintain a single source of truth for your documentation**, not a dozen fractured copies.

 ## What is the ultimate aim?